 Well, what do you want to do in it?
-The main consideration when buying a top or hoodie is whether it is purely for casual wear, or if you want to use it ffor running or riding.
+The main consideration when buying a top or hoodie is whether it is purely for casual wear or riding.
 In the case of the former, it’s completely down to you, your style and your favoured brands.
-However if you are buying a top for running or training you will need to move beyond cotton and consider technical fabrics with the ability to draw moisture away from your skin (wicking) and for winter tops, trap a warm air of layer next to your skin (thermal insulation).
+However, if you are buying a top for training you will need to move beyond cotton and consider technical fabrics with the ability to draw moisture away from your skin (wicking) and for winter tops, trap a warm air of layer next to your skin (thermal insulation).

 • Materials: Most casual tops and hoodies are made from 100% cotton, which is soft and comfortable close to the skin and doesn’t require much in the way of specialized care.
 Technical tops, on the other hand, may be made from synthetic materials such as polyester which have much better wicking properties than cotton so moisture can evaporate, or from microfibre fleece for insulation and warmth in cold conditions.
 Some garments may be made from a blend of both for a balance between comfort and technical performance.

 • Fit: Casual tops, hoodies and crews may be loose-fit for comfort and style, but technical tops should fit closely in order to effectively wick moisture from the skin and to avoid excess fabric flapping and/or chafing during exertion.

 • Casual or sports?: As above, cotton is not generally the best choice if you want to play sports in your top.
 It absorbs moisture rather than allowing it to evaporate, meaning cotton tees that get soaked (from rain or sweat) stay soaked, and quickly get cold, heavy and clammy.
 Also – sweaty cotton stinks.
 A lot.
 If you’re going to work up a sweat in your tee, get a technical fabric.

 • Hoods and sleeves: Long sleeves, short sleeves or none at all?
 To hoodie or not to hoodie?
 It’s up to you (and the weather).